Safety & Risk Awareness

 your safety is our priority

-Remember, wearing a helmet is not a substitute for being “aware”.
 Being safety conscious on the slopes leads to greater enjoyment and better management of the risks that are present in all outdoor sports.
-Always have ski and snowboard bindings checked by a certified technician to avoid pre-release or too much forward pressure.
+Always have ski and snowboard bindings checked by a certified technician.

-We know you love the powder as much as we do, but straying outside designated runs can result in rescues taking place outside of bounds.
+We know you love the powder as much as we do, but straying outside designated runs and ski area boundary means you are out of our patrolled and controlled area.
 Baldy Mountain Resort has launched the Don’t Duck Rope campaign to help educate our guests on the risks of going out of bounds.

 People come to Baldy Mt to experience our epic conditions and terrain.
 Following the Alpine Responsibility Code will help all skiers and snowboarders have a safer mountain experience.
 Please take the time to familiarize yourself with the code, and be respectful of other users.